-Voices of Dada forms part of LTM's popular series of archive audio CDs exploring 20th Century avant-garde and modernist art.
-The full-length CD and download features interviews and phonetic poetry by six key figures from the celebrated Dada movement, active between 1916 and 1923.
+Voices of Dada forms part of LTM's popular series of archive audio CDs exploring 20th century avant-garde and modern art.
+The album features interviews and phonetic poetry by six key figures from the celebrated Dada movement, active between 1916 and 1923.

 1 HANS ARP Dada-sprüche

 3 RICHARD HUELSENBECK Phantastische Gebete

 6 MARCEL DUCHAMP A l'infinitif